atarazana/gramola-operator/part-1-1.md

 * **./config**: Basically contains templates/resources you'll use indirectly when running some targets in the Makefile (customization of descriptors will be done with [kustomize](https://kubernetes-sigs.github.io/kustomize/))
 * **./controllers**: The key file here is `appservice_controller.go` is where the meat is, the operator controller code.
 The reconciliation loop is here, the Manager setup and Predicates code too.
 * **./hack**: boilerplate.go.txt contains text you want to be inserted in generated file
-* **./Dockerfile**: As you already know an operator needs to run as a container in a kubernetes cluster... hence we need a Dockerfile.
+* **./Dockerfile**: As you already know an operator needs to run as a container in a Kubernetes cluster... hence we need a Dockerfile.
 Pay attention to `# Copy the go source` if you need to put code in a different folder you have to add that folder there.
 * **./go.x**: Normal go modules helper files.
-If `GO111MODULE` is not set go modules dependency managemente won't work.
-No worries is already in the `settings.sh` file you created before.
+If `GO111MODULE` is not set, go modules dependency management won't work.
+No worries it's already in the `settings.sh` file you created before.
 * **./main.go**: Here is where the Manager is created and
 * **./Makefile**:
 * **./PROJECT**: